 Greek advances

-Ancient Greece represented many of the most important advances in astronomy, and led to many discoveries based on observation alone.
-The Greeks considered the Earth as a disk, with Olympus in its center, and around it, the “Okeanos” (universal sea).
-The study of planetary movements was one of the most fruitful fields, as well as observation and mathematical advances, led by figures such as Pythagoras, Archimedes and Aristotle.
-Aristarchus of Samos (310 BC-230 BC) calculated for the first time the distance from the Earth to the Sun and the Moon.
+Ancient Greece was home to many of the most important advances in astronomy, and gave rise to many discoveries based on observation alone.
+The Greeks considered the Earth to be a disk, with Olympus at its center and the "Okeanos" (universal sea) around it.
+The study of planetary motion was one of the most fruitful fields, as was observation and mathematical advances, led by figures such as Pythagoras, Archimedes and Aristotle.
+Aristarchus of Samos (310 BC-230 BC) was the first to calculate the distance from the Earth to the Sun and the Moon.
 They firmly maintained the idea of a geocentric system for more than 2,000 years.